 The animated windows and fading menus can slow down your pc unknowingly.
 You can remove those fading effects, Use windows classic style theme, remove the heavy graphic wallpaper(none), You can even lower the color quality( to medium 16-Bit) and lower the screen resolution.
 Lower the screen resolution, better the performance.

-Replace all those resource consuming programs and look for better alternatives, especially for those who have RAM less then 512 and an old PIII machine.
+Replace all those resource consuming programs and look for better alternatives, especially for those who have RAM less than 512 and an old PIII machine.

 This will really help you improve performance.